Power Integrations says wins $139.8 mln in damages from Fairchild Semiconductor

-(Reuters) - Power Integrations Inc said a jury awarded the company 139.8 million in damages from Fairchild Semiconductor International Inc for infringing two of its patents after a trial in a San Francisco federal court.
+Dec 17 (Reuters) - Power Integrations Inc said a jury awarded the company 139.8 million in damages from Fairchild Semiconductor International Inc for infringing two of its patents after a trial in a federal court in San Francisco.

 The latest award is larger than the $105 million verdict that Power Integrations won last year but was later set aside by the court in view of an intervening change in the law, the chip maker said on Thursday.